mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 - Took a two-week personal/work trip.
 - Signed a contract with our new 3PL vendor.
-- Shipped TinyPilot Pro 2.5.3, which adds audio streaming.
+- Shipped [TinyPilot Pro 2.5.3](https://tinypilotkvm.com/pro/changes#253), which adds audio streaming.

 ### Lessons learned

--
+- Consider founder bandwidth when assigning
+  - Even if the initial work can happen without the founder, make sure you're scheduling the work for a time when the founder will

 ### Goals for next month